 How Breast Milk Is Produced In Body?

 The moment you get pregnant, your body starts processing breast milk.
 Hormones start playing their parts in producing breast milk.
-Though the production of milk is controlled by the hormones it is your baby that decides how much and how often he shall require your milk.
+Though the production of milk is controlled by the hormones it is your baby

 Full breasts signify a slow milk production.
 Process of milk production is faster in empty breasts.
 The fat content also tends to remain high in this case.
 Your body makes milk the moment your baby empties all the contents.

 Two main hormones that are responsible for production of your breast milk are: